 Riding Holidays in Georgia

-Home of the iconic Caucasus Mountains and sun-drenched Black Sea beaches, Georgia has a colourful and elaborate history resulting in vast cave cities, abandoned monasteries and ancient cathedrals, offering a blank canvas for a stunning riding adventure.
-Discover an unspoilt domain of rolling green valleys, fertile vineyards, alpine meadows and ancient forests, much of which is only accessible to hardy hikers, or from horseback.
+Home of the iconic Caucasus Mountains and sun-drenched Black Sea beaches, Georgia has a colourful and elaborate history resulting in vast cave cities, abandoned monasteries and ancient cathedrals, offering a blank canvas for a riding adventure.
+Discover an unspoilt domain of valleys, vineyards, alpine meadows and ancient forests, much of which is only accessible to hardy hikers, or from horseback.
 Mobile trails in the north-east, take you deep into the heart of the Tusheti region, where wild-flowers flank steep hillsides.

 In the south, day rides and longer camp trips are available in the mountains surrounding capital Tbilisi.
 Alternatively, for Coastal Trails and beach riding, head to the Black Sea resorts of the west, such as popular Batumi, where centres provide lessons and hacks for all levels and abilities.
 Georgia is a truly unrivalled destination for an adventurous riding holiday, in much sought after seclusion.

 There are no products matching the selection.